-Previously, James served as Communications Manager for WRI's Forests Program, supporting projects such as Global Forest Watch, the Global Restoration Initiative, and the Forest Legality Initiative.
+Previously, James served as Communications Manager for WRI's Forests Program, overseeing outreach and engagement for projects such as Global Forest Watch, the Global Restoration Initiative, and the Forest Legality Initiative.
 Before that, James was a Research Fellow at the Gobabeb Training and Research Centre in Namibia, where he managed a desert ecology research program and field school and advised companies and government on the environmental impacts of uranium mining.
 James has also worked with Jones Associates Foresters in Maine, the Fish and Wildlife Service in Kodiak, Alaska, and the National Park Service at Mt.
 Rainier, Washington.
 He was also a writer for the Smithsonian National Museum of Natural History’s online biodiversity database The Encyclopedia of Life.

 James is passionate about rigorous research, effective communications, and WRI's people-focused approach.
 He studied English and Environmental Studies at Grinnell College, Iowa.